Moliki-Salman/development-tracker/README.md

 4. | POST | /child | To create a child profile under a user account |
 5. | POST | /tracker | To allow user to interact with the development tracker |
 ```
+### License
+This project is available for use under the MIT License.